dalzilio/mcc/README.md

   between places and transitions in the colored net, and their P/T equivalent.

 * Since version 2.0, command `mcc pnml` always output results using "structured" place names.
-We also ensure that the XML attributes for place names and id are equal.
+We also ensure that the XML attributes for place names and IDs are equal.

 ## Dependencies